ShenMian/tracker/docs/user-guide.md

 1. **Performance**: If you notice performance issues, try selecting fewer satellite groups
 2. **Updates**: Satellite data automatically updates every 2 minutes
-3. **Trajectory**: The trajectory line shows where the satellite will be in the future
-4. **International Date Line**: Trajectory lines correctly handle crossing the international date line

 ## Troubleshooting